Sure Dividend

 Competitive Advantages & Recession Performance

-Stanley Black & Decker’s key competitive advantage remains its well-known brands.
-The company also spends heavily on research and development in order to bring new products to market.
+Stanley Black & Decker’s key competitive advantage remains its well-established brands.
+The company also invests heavily in research and development to bring new products to market.

 Like most cyclical companies, Stanley Black & Decker needs a financially healthy consumer and a solid economy to deliver bottom-line growth.